tematz/spider_verse_interface/README.md

 - **Linting:** The project follows linting rules to ensure code quality and consistency.
 Make sure to run `npm run lint` before committing changes.

 - **TypeScript:** TypeScript is employed for type safety and improved developer experience.

-## Contributions

-Contributions are welcome!
-If you have ideas for enhancing the animations or improving API consumption, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License

----

-Enjoy creating stunning interfaces! 🚀